A Cash Gate is a character or other obstacle

 - In order to get master level training in mercantile, you have to have 10,000 gold on your person.
 However, the master trainer doesn't take the gold from you, she just wants you to have it to prove yourself worthy as a student.

-- Similarly, to advance in the early thieves guild quests you must earn money though thefts (i.e. case an NPC or house, rob them and sell their stuff to the guild's fence).
+- To advance in the early thieves guild quests you must earn money though thefts (i.e. case an NPC or house, rob them and sell their stuff to the guild's fence).
 As with the mercentile example above, this is just to prove yourself and they don't take any money from you.

 - If you get kicked out of any of the guilds for whatever reason (usually for stealing from or attacking a fellow member) then you have to perform a sidequest that involves either Twenty Bear Asses or this trope.